foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

   (Text quoted 2022-01-20)

-  A Pay As You Go account is no longer needed to prevent A1 always free instances from being disabled.
+  A Pay As You Go account is no longer needed to prevent A1 always free instances from being disabled after the initial 30-days.

 </details>